-All campers and staff will wear masks.
+All campers and staff will wear masks at designated times.

 Each cabin group will remain a distinct cohort, maintaining physical distance from other groups.

 Added handwashing and sanitizing stations and increased surface sanitization.

 Here are some things we’re planning to make sure summer 2021 is the high quality camp experience you expect from us.
 These may shift as we march on towards summer, but know that we’re always keeping our camp family’s health and safety as our top priority!
 We will send “Friday COVID updates” via email to all registered families starting May 14.
 See “Friday emails” below.

 - Hiring camp counselors who are committed to youth development and upholding our safety standards

 - Meeting with our past summer staff to listen to their ideas and concerns for programming additions and modifications

 - Consulting with an advisory committee of health care professionals to review and assist with implementation of operational guidance

 - Adding staff trainings regarding mental health and COVID-19 anxiety, as well as a plan to support mental health during summercamp

 - Recommending low-risk activities before and after your camp session, pre-camp testing, and vaccinations for those eligible